Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

       `DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__
       for the calculations in SEBE.
-   -  Optionally **vegetation** (trees and bushes) can be included as they can shadow buildings, walls and roofs reducing the potential solar energy production
+   -  Optionally **vegetation** (trees and bushes) can be included as they can shadow ground, walls and roofs reducing the potential solar energy production.
    -  Two vegetation DSMs are required when the Use vegetation DSMs is
       ticked: